EricWardner/font-patcher/README.md

 # Font Patcher

-A simple Nix flake for patching fonts with custom glyphs using FontForge.
+Nix flake for patching fonts with custom SVG glyphs using FontForge.

 ## Usage